marrink-lab/MDVoxelSegmentation/README.rst

 MDAnalysis will probably throw some warnings stating that it cannot estimate the masses for you coarse grain particles.
 This cannot be suppressed but it harmless.
 A useful graph of your segmentation can be made by running in the output folder:

-:code:`python /path/to/mdvoxelsegmentation_package/mdvoxelsegmentation/plotting.py`
+:code:`python plotting.py`

-The graph is created by default and makes use of matplotlib.
+The graph is created by default and the plotter is written to the folder.
 Therefore adjusting the plotting script to make exactly what you need should be rather straight forward.

 It is mainly the force segmentation flag (-fs) and it associated recursion depth (-rd) which have a big impact on performance.
-Turning force segmentation off (-lg 0) is fine if perfect final quality is not needed.
+Turning force segmentation off (-fs 0) is fine if perfect final quality is not needed.
 By default `mdvseg` generates its own `selections.inp` which should cover all basic lipids in Martini.
 However, if some definitions are missing, you can always manually add them to the `selections.inp` (mdvseg does NOT overwrite an already present `selection.inp`).

 VMD visualization
 ******************